anthonychu/aspnetcore-keyvault-hol/README.md

 }
 ```

->  Note that in a real-world application, you may want to apply migrations manually.
+>  In a real-world application, you may want to apply migrations manually.

 ### 3. Test the application